 Chapultepec Castle

 Once you’re inside, you can wander through suites fitted with period furnishings, art, ornaments, and other antiques that give you a sense of the life led by the Mexican royal families.
-You can also get an amazing view of the whole city from the balconies so have your camera ready!
+You can also get an amazing view of the whole city from the balconies which is a nice bonus!

-Admission to the castle is 80 MXN (4 USD) and you can buy tickets at the door.
-Chapultepec Castle is open Tuesday to Saturday, 9 am – 5 pm.
+Admission to the castle is 95 MXN ($4.5 US) and you can buy tickets at the door.
+It’s also closed on Mondays.

 La Condesa